BroadbandForum/usp/specification/mtp/stomp/index.md

 A USP Record is sent from a USP Endpoint to a STOMP Server within a `SEND` frame.
 The STOMP Server delivers that USP Record to the destination STOMP Endpoint within a `MESSAGE` frame.
 When a USP Endpoint responds to the USP request, the USP Endpoint sends the USP Record to the STOMP Server within a `SEND` frame, and the STOMP Server delivers that USP Record to the destination USP Endpoint within a `MESSAGE` frame.

-**R-STOMP.18** - USP Endpoints utilizing STOMP clients for message transport MUST send USP Records in a `SEND` frame to the STOMP server as defined in the "SEND" section of the STOMP Spec.
+**R-STOMP.18** - USP Endpoints utilizing STOMP clients for message transport MUST send USP Records in a `SEND` frame to the STOMP server as defined in the "SEND" section of the STOMP Specification.

 **R-STOMP.19** - USP Endpoints sending a `SEND` frame MUST include (in addition to other mandatory STOMP headers) a `content-length` STOMP header containing the length of the body included in the `SEND` frame.